PowerShell/Community-Blog/README.md

 There are several ways you can interact, depending on your needs and levels of enthusiasm.

-1. The entry-level, so to speak, is to read the blog and enjoy the content.
-You can come [to the PowerShell Community Blog directly][5] or use a blog aggregation mechanism to view the content.
+1. First is to read and enjoy the blog.
 Over time, we hope and expect the major search engines to index these posts, making it easy for IT Pros to find and use the information contained.

-1. You can also comment on any of blog posts directly on the blog.
-This blog uses WordPress, so in order to add comments, you need to create and then login to a WordPress account.
-Once you logon successfully to the blog, WordPress allows you to add comments to the posts here.
+1. You can comment on any of blog posts directly on the blog.
+This blog uses Word Press, so in order to add comments, you need to create and then login to a Word Press account.
+Once you logon successfully to the blog, Word Press allows you to add comments to the posts here.

-   See our [Community Blog docs][6] for detailed instructions.
+   To create a Word Press account, see our [Community Blog docs][06] for detailed instructions.
 We welcome comments and prefer them in English.
-You can use an online translator like [Bing Translator][7] if English isn't your first language.
+You can use an online translator like [Bing Translator][07] if English isn't your first language.

-1. You may want to contribute to the development of blog posts.
+1. You may want to contribute your own blog post.
 You can create new posts, file issues on any article (or proposed article), or help review content submissions.
-If you find an error, feel free to [file an issue on GitHub][8].
+If you find an error, feel free to [file an issue on GitHub][05].
 You can also file an issue to suggest a specific topic you feel might make a good blog post.

 You need a GitHub account to be able to submit anything to the blog's GitHub repository.
-You can sign up for GitHub at [GitHub's new account sign up page][9].
+You can sign up for GitHub at [GitHub's new account sign up page][04].
 And, you need to be able to use GitHub and, most likely, git on your workstation.

 > [!NOTE]